 Time for IoT trend number 7.
 According to the announcement of Ovum, Big Data and machine learning will unlock new IoT opportunities.

 With this key IoT trend, Ovum in fact summarizes several evolutions.
 One is the clear shift of the delivery of IoT data analytics to the point of data capture/aggregation or the edge.
-Indeed: the fog or fog computing.
-Once more, we believe that this too is an IoT trend for 2017 as such: the fast rise of fog computing (IoT trend number 8).
+Indeed: edge computing and fog computing.
+Once more, we believe that this too is an IoT trend for 2017 as such: the fast rise of edge computing (IoT trend number 8).

 A second evolution in the context of Big Data, analytics and machine learning is the rise of new tools for streaming data analytics, Ovum states (IoT trend number 9).
 Both evolutions fit in a context of the enablement of leveraging IoT data to feed all sorts of artificial intelligence applications, including the feeding of machine-leaning engines.